filamentgroup/tablesaw/README.md

 <details>
 <summary>_Advanced Option_: Custom Sort Functions</summary>

 Tablesaw provides two methods of sorting built-in: string and numeric.
-To use numeric sort, use the `data-sortable-numeric` class as shown in the above sorting markup example.
+To use numeric sort, use the `data-tablesaw-sortable-numeric` class as shown in the above sorting markup example.
 Otherwise, tablesaw uses a case insensitive string sort.

 All other types of sorting must use a Custom Sort function on the individual columns ([working example](http://filamentgroup.github.io/tablesaw/demo/sort-custom.html)).
 In the contrived example below, we want to sort full dates (e.g. `12/02/2014`) just on the year.